-Why a ping size of 62500?
-To also allow 'mental math' to quickly determine the resulting Mbps.
+Why the ping size default is 62500: To also allow 'mental math' to quickly determine the resulting Mbps.
 All of the math simplifies down to dividing ms reponse time into 1000 to obtain Mbps.
 For example, a large 62500 ping to a host that also responds (with a ping reply) in 10ms is 100 Mbps (1000/10=100).
 Here is the full math:

 Also, a size of 62500 is large enough to make the unmeasured 'network overhead' relatively small, making the calculated Mbps very close (a slight underestimate) of actual Mbps.
 This works great for Wi-Fi devices (on 'slower' links).
 It is NOT designed to accurately measure Gigabit speeds.

 Large pings ARE fragmented (a great stress test): Large pings are designed to stress test your networking environment.
 A large ping must be split into many fragments and each fragment send individually, which are then recombined at the other end into a single ping request (and the same thing happens to the ping reply).
 If even a single fragment is lost (either way), the entire ping will fail.
 This makes large pings a great network stress and reliability test.